HuygensING/suriano/README.md

 and search them in a local browser.
 Or they can access them by means of Python programs and Jupyter notebooks.

-We'll provide a set of tutorials for that.
+We'll provide a tutorials for that, see below.

 # Curated data